 Here we explore whether and under what circumstances ITV can have even more drastic consequences and lead to qualitative changes in the outcome of an interaction.
 Ecological interactions fall along a two-dimensional continuum defined both by the fitness effect of party A on party B and by the effect of party B on party A. We focus on cases where at least one of these mutual effects changes sign and changes the quality of the interactions from cooperative/mutualistic (i.e. providing beneficial outcomes to both parties) to antagonistic (i.e. detrimental to one or both parties, Bronstein 1994) or vice versa.
 Note that we adopt the term mutualism to refer to beneficial interspecific interactions, and cooperative to inclusively refer to beneficial interactions at inter- and intra-specific levels (as per West et al. 2007).

-The position of any interaction along the continuum (or the cooperative-antagonistic 'quality' of the interaction) is not fixed; for example, biotic and abiotic environmental factors can change the net outcome of an interaction between positive and negative (e.g. 'context-dependent outcomes', as per Chamberlain et al. 2014; 'interaction norms', Thompson 1988).
-This outcome variance is relevant to interspecific interactions, which (non-exhaustively) includes beneficial versus exploitative animal-plant interactions (Anjos et al. 2020, Morris et al. 2007), mutualistic versus competitive or predatory animal-animal interactions (Holland et al. 2005), or mutualistic versus parasitic host-symbiont interactions (Karst et al. 2008, Canestrari et al. 2014).
-Outcome variation has also been found in intraspecific interactions, where relevant types of interaction may include variation between cooperation and competition within socially interacting dyads or groups (Sachs et al. 2004), between reproductive cooperation and conflict in female-male pairs or parent-offspring relationships (Arnqvist and Rowe 2005, Székely et al. 2007).
+The position of any interaction along the continuum (or the cooperative-antagonistic 'quality' of the interaction) is not fixed; for example biotic and abiotic environmental factors can change the net outcome of an interaction between positive and negative (e.g. 'context-dependent outcomes', as per Chamberlain et al. 2014; 'interaction norms', Thompson 1988).
+This outcome variance is relevant to interspecific interactions, including beneficial versus exploitative animal-plant interactions (Anjos et al. 2020, Morris et al. 2007), mutualistic versus competitive/predatory animal-animal interactions (Holland et al. 2005), or mutualistic versus parasitic host-symbiont interactions (Karst et al. 2008, Canestrari et al. 2014).
+This is also relevant to intraspecific interactions, such as variation between cooperation and competition within socially interacting dyads or groups (Sachs et al. 2004), between reproductive cooperation and conflict in femalemale pairs or parent-offspring relationships (Arnqvist and Rowe 2005, Székely et al. 2007).
 Variation in interaction outcomes may occur between individuals of the same species or over time (e.g. within-individual variation), which provides the material through which the net interaction quality for a species or population may change over time (e.g. 'evolution of interactions', Thompson 1988), potentially leading to longer-term evolutionary transitions (e.g. 'mutualism breakdown', Sachs and Simms 2006).
 Furthermore, shifts between cooperative-antagonistic outcomes appear to be relatively common over ecological time frames (Bronstein 1994; Chamberlain et al. 2014).
 These processes are essential to our understanding of ecological networks, as the balance of cooperation-antagonism within interaction networks may be closely associated with population and community stability (Mougi and Kondoh 2012, Montesinos-Navarro et al. 2017).

-We propose that ITV in one or both interaction partners can affect shifts along cooperationantagonism continua via two types of process (Fig. 1).
+We propose that ITV in one or both interaction partners can affect shifts along cooperationantagonism continua via two types of process.
 The most direct way is if there is intraspecific variation in a trait that directly influences how cooperatively or antagonistically an individual acts in an interaction (i.e. trait-outcome covariation, such as in cooperative vs cheater phenotypes).
-Many distinct processes can influence the composition and frequency of these traits within a population, which can shift the net quality of an interaction between mutualism and antagonism (referred to here as trait frequency effects, Fig. 1A).
-For example, more cooperative or antagonistic phenotypes may be subject to trait-specific selection (e.g. Aukema and Raffa 2004), or individuals may show state- or condition dependent expression of cooperative-antagonistic phenotypes in response to environmental factors (e.g. resource availability, Marshall et al. 2016, or physical conditions, Walker et al. 2007, Marshall et al. 2016).

-In addition to these more straightforward processes, changes in the level of ITV within a population (as opposed to the mean value) can be a factor that has direct and indirect effects on the cooperative-antagonistic outcome of an interaction (referred to here as systemic variance effects, Fig. 1B).
-In this case, different levels of trait variation may lead to different outcomes, even where the trait may be seemingly unrelated to cooperation or antagonism.
-Trait variation can have direct effects on the net costs or benefits individuals derive from interactions (Fig. 1C, pathway i).
-For example, greater variation between individuals in traits related to resource acquisition or parental care can be more likely to lead to mutually beneficial outcomes in cooperative foraging or breeding interactions (Uitdehaag 2011, Barta 2016).
-The level of trait variance may also have more indirect effects on interaction outcomes by inducing a trait frequency effect (Fig. 1C, pathway ii).
-For example, the level of variation in fecundity among individuals in a conspecific group can affect patterns of relatedness in neighbourhoods, which in turn favours cooperative behaviours (Rodrigues and Gardner 2013).
+Processes influencing the composition and frequency of these traits within a population may shift the net quality of an interaction between mutualism and antagonism (referred to here as trait frequency effects, Fig. 1A).
+In addition to these more straightforward processes, changes in the level of ITV within a population may have both direct and indirect effects on the quality of an interaction (referred to here as systemic variance effects, Fig. 1B).
+In this case, the level of variation in a trait may lead to changes in outcome, even where the trait may be seemingly unrelated to cooperation or antagonism.
+For example, the level of amongindividual variation in fecundity can affect patterns of relatedness in neighbourhoods, and therefore whether cooperation is favoured (Rodrigues and Gardner 2013).